lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Parameters and State Variables.md

 </div>

 Each parameter must have a _default value_, written `(<expr>)`.
-An expression may be a numeric contant, a string enclosed in quotation marks, a time value such as `10 msec`, a list of values, or target-language code enclosed in `{= ... =}`, for example.
+An expression may be a numeric constant, a string enclosed in quotation marks, a time value such as `10 msec`, a list of values, or target-language code enclosed in `{= ... =}`, for example.
 See [Expressions](/docs/handbook/expressions) for full details on what expressions are valid.

 For example, the `Double` reactor on the [previous page](/docs/handbook/inputs-and-outputs) can be replaced with a more general parameterized reactor `Scale` as follows: